sphr2k/vsphere-cpi-csi/README.md

 - vSphere 7.0+
 - Kubernetes cluster version 1.17-1.19 (CSI v2.1.0) or 1.18-1.20 (CSI v2.2.1)
-- VM's with harware version 15+ and vmtools installed on all nodes
+- VMs with hardware version 15+ and VMware Tools installed on all nodes
-- The ubuntu guest OS is recommended
+- Ubuntu as Node OS recommended
 - Manual steps are described in [this description](charts/vsphere-cpi-csi/v2.0.0/README.md) (Rancher) of in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/#running-cloud-controller-manager) (Helm)

 ## Installing the Chart using Rancher catalog